-- The UUTR is an integral part of the Utah Nuclear Engineering Facilities (UNEF)of the University of Utah Nuclear Engineering Program (UNEP).
+- The UUTR is an integral part of the UNEF of the University of Utah Nuclear Engineering Program (UNEP) at the University of Utah.
 The organization of the facility management and operation is illustrated in Fig. 6-1.
-The responsibilities and authority of each member of the operating staff shall be defined in writing, and - 2.
+The responsibilities and authority of each member of the operating staff shall be defined in writing, and, - 2.
 As indicated in Fig. 6.1, the RSC shall report to Level 1.
 Radiation safety personnel shall report to Level 2.
-Additional description of levels follows: - 2.1 Level 1: Individual responsible for the reactor facility's licenses, i.e., the Associate Vice President for Research in the Office of Vice President for Research; The Vice President for Research will assign which of the Associate Vice Presidents for Research will be the responsible Level 1 individual. - 2.2 Level 2: Individual responsible for reactor facility operation, i.e., the Reactor Facility Director, shall be an individual designated by the University administration who satisfies the requirements of ANSI 15.4. - 2.3 Level 3: Individual responsible for day-to-day operation or shift shall be the Reactor Supervisor (RS).
+Additional description of levels follows: - 1.1 Level 1: Individual responsible for the reactor facility's licenses, i.e., the Associate Vice President for Research in the Office of Vice President for Research; The Vice President for Research will assign which of the Associate Vice Presidents for Research will be the responsible Level 1 individual. - 1.2 Level 2: Individual responsible for reactor facility operation, i.e., the UNEF Manager shall be the Director of the UNEP. - 1.3 Level 3: Individual responsible for day-to-day operation or shift shall be the Reactor Supervisor (RS).
 This person shall be an SRO.

-2.4 Level 4: Operating staff shall be SROs, ROs, and trainees.
+1.4 Level 4: Operating staff shall be SROs, ROs, and trainees.